seatsio/seatsio-js/README.md

 This is the official JavaScript client library for the [Seats.io V2 REST API](https://docs.seats.io/docs/api-overview).

-> **Read This First!**
+> **❗️ Read This First!**
 >
-> This library is intended mainly for **serverside (Node)** use.
+> This library is intended for **serverside (Node)** use.
 >
 > `seatsio-js` requires your seats.io secret key.
 This key carries many privileges, including creating events, booking and releasing seats, and more.
 If you use this lib in a browser, you are exposing your secret key to your user.
-> So, while `seatsio-js` technically works in clientside code too, it's almost never a good idea to do so.
 >
+> This means you can **only** use `seatsio-js`:
+>     - on the server (Node), just like any other seats.io API client library
+>     - in the browser, in a secure, password-protected backoffice application for administrators.
+Never, ever on pages that are accessible by your customers or ticket buyers.
+>
-> **Only use this in browser code if you know what you're doing (e.g. if you're building a password-protected backoffice application for admins)**.
+> ** 👉 Only use this in browser code if you know what you're doing.
 You have been warned :)

 ## Installing
 For Node, you can install using yarn or npm: